 It’s also important to mark the container with a date so you know how old it is and when to use it by.

-- Wash your hands before expressing
+- Wash your hands before expressing.

 - Wash your express milk pumpand containers in hot, soapy water, rinse well, and allow to air-dry before use.
-Alternatively, you can wash and dry in a dishwasher
+Alternatively, you can wash and dry in a dishwasher.

-- As well as marking the date on the container, also include your baby’s name on the label if your baby attends nursery or a childminder to avoid the milk getting mixed up with another child’s
+- As well as marking the date on the container, also include your baby’s name on the label if your baby attends nursery or a childminder to avoid the milk getting mixed up with another child’s.

 - If you’re pumpingand storing your breast milk at work, make sure you label it with your name to avoid it getting mistaken for regular milk!

-They also advise that refrigerated breast milk can be carried in a cool bag with ice packs for up to 24 hours.
+- If you’re travelling and need to take expressed milk with you, chilled breast milk can be carried in a cool bag with ice packs for up to 24 hours.